Borito/RoyalCommands/README.markdown

 ### About the developer

 My name is Kyle Clemens.
-I run a cracked [Minecraft server](http://royaldev.org) at royaldev.org, write (currently) four different plugins: RoyalCommands, RoyalChat, RoyalMessages, and RoyalMisc.
+I run a cracked [Minecraft server](https://royaldev.org) at royaldev.org, and I write plugins in my free time.
-RoyalMisc is only available on RoyalCraft.

-I currently attend school and hope to continue learning Java to better this plugin.